SoravitPete/employee-information/README.md

 # Setups for project

-1.Create employee.db
-For the Window,
+1.Create employee.db for the Window,
 ```
 sqlite3 employee.db --init employee.schema
 ```